 Yes.
 The Heber group envisions an arts center substantially larger than the MAC to be used by all county arts groups, modeled after the Rose Wagner in SLC and the Covey Center in Provo.
 We understand that current plans are that the County will support and manage the new facility.

 The MAC will be privately funded and, similar to the Hale Theaters or Pioneer Memorial Theater, will have a resident theater company (High Valley Arts Foundation).
-It will also have about 30% of stage time available for rental by community arts groups.
-Currently Wasatch County has about 8-12 performing arts groups, all of which would likely find sufficient venue time in The MAC.
+It will also make stage time available to other community groups on a scheduled basis.
+Currently, Wasatch county has about 10 performing arts groups, all of which could likely find sufficient venue time in the MAC.
+Over time, as the arts community grows, other venues will be needed.

-We support the Heber Valley group and believe both concepts are needed.
+We support the Heber Valley group and believe both concepts are compatible and are needed to meet the needs of the future of our community.

 817 Double Eagle Drive, Midway, Utah 84049